donbox/donbox.github.io/about_me.md

 Yes, I work in AR/VR/MR/XR and the metaverse, but that's really a means to an end.

+Presence was a thing before the metaverse was conceived - even before the penultimate Led Zeppelin album was recorded.

 *Metaphysical horse-shit alert*.

 Here are four largely unrelated events that collectively have formed how I think about presence.